Docker Compose-Based Deployment of a Validator Node

 The wallet UI is accessible at http://wallet.localhost in your browser.
 The validator administrator’s username is administrator.
 Insert that name into the username field and click Log in, and you should see the wallet of the administrator of your wallet.

 You can also logout of the administrator account and login as any other username.
-The first time a user logs in, they will be prompted with a message asking them to confirm whether they wish to be onboarded.
+The first time a user logs in, they will be prompted with a message asking them to confirm whether they wish to be onboarded to the validator node.

 Logging into the CNS UI